- Create a U-M Dropbox account if you haven’t done so already.

-- If you are a Graduate Student Instructor (GSI), you may receive two communications from ITS informing you when to begin your migration.
+- If you are a Graduate Student Instructor (GSI), you may receive two communications from both ITS and/or your Unit Ambassador informing you when to begin your migration.
 This is because you fall into both the staff and student categories.
 You can choose to migrate during the time slot that makes the most sense for your academic schedule and your faculty supervisor.

 During the Move